-The injuries and losses caused by a car accident can threaten your finances and future wellbeing.
-Get the compensation you need by working with a car accident attorney in Detroit.
+The injuries and losses caused by an auto accident can threaten your finances and future wellbeing.
+Get the compensation you deserve by working with a top-rated Detroit car accident trial attorney.

 The losses, damages, and injuries that follow a serious car accident can create endless problems for your life.
 And Michigan’s no-fault insurance laws don’t always help matters.
-It’s not easy to know what to do after an accident in Detroit, but it’s important to get fully compensated for what you’ve been through.
+It’s not easy to know what to do after an accident in Detroit – or anywhere in Michigan – but it’s important to get fully compensated for what you’ve been through.
 Recovery requires money, but seeking compensation presents its own set of challenges.

 Getting compensated is likely going to mean dealing with an insurance company or an opposing attorney.
 And neither of these parties is going to have your best interests in mind.
 Even your own no-fault insurer is going to prioritize your wellbeing after their profit margins.

 You can take these challenges on and come out on top, however.
-By working with a Detroit car accident lawyer from Christensen Law, you can get the sound legal advice you need to make informed choices and recover the full cost of your damages and losses.
+By working with a Detroit car accident attorney from Christensen Law, you can get the sound legal advice you need to make informed choices and recover the full cost of your damages and losses.

 Dealing With No-Fault Insurance

 Because Michigan is a no-fault state for auto insurance, you have to file a claim against your own insurance policy before seeking compensation from an at-fault party.
 Even then, your injuries have to meet certain thresholds before you can file a personal injury claim.

 The good thing about no-fault personal injury protection (PIP) plans is that they allow you to start collecting without having to worry about who was at fault for the crash.
 But this doesn’t mean you’ll receive the full car accident compensation you’re entitled to.

 - You’re seeking damages on behalf of a family member who died in the crash.